pfefferle/mycroft-mark2-wyoming-satellite/README.md

 # Tutorial with Mycroft Mark II

+Create a voice satellite using a Mycroft Mark II (or Neon OVOS Mycroft AI Mark II).

 This tutorial should work for your [Mycroft Mark II](https://mycroft-ai.gitbook.io/mark-ii/) and the [Dev Kit](https://mycroft-ai.gitbook.io/docs/using-mycroft-ai/get-mycroft/mark-ii/mark-ii-dev-kit).
 Audio enhancements and local wake word detection may require a 64-bit operating system, however.

 ---